-- Raw materials: are valued at cost on FIFO basis. - Finished goods and work in progress: are valued at cost or net realisable value, whichever is lower.
-In the case of finished goods and work in process cost comprises of material, direct labour and applicable overhead expenses.
-The cost of finished goods also includes applicable excise duty. - Traded goods: cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
-These are valued at cost or net realisable value, whichever is lower
+- Raw materials: are valued at cost or net realisable value, whichever is lower. - Finished goods and work in progress: are valued at cost or net realisable value, whichever is lower.
+In the case of finished goods and work in process cost comprises of material, direct labour and applicable overhead expenses. - Traded goods: cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
+These are valued at cost or net realisable value, whichever is lower.